AliThomson/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+## Setting up the Mongo DB database
+The items are stored in a Mongo DB database.
+You'll need an account and a database.

+Once you have these you'll need to update the .env file with the database connection string.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: